Jeffrey M. Rahl

 1) The tectonic evolution of convergent wedges, including the modern day Hellenic subduction wedge exposed in Crete, Greece; the Mesozoic Otago wedge in the South Island, New Zealand; and the Spanish Pyrenees

-2) Detrital thermochronology as a tool to constrain the long-term erosional history of mountain belts
+2) Application of sedimentary provenance tools, including detrital thermochronology, to reveal the long-term erosional history of mountain belts

 Education